telerik/winforms-docs/controls/track-and-status-controls/waitingbar/using-waitingbar-with-a-background-worker.md

 {{endregion}}

+>note If you want to interupt the long-lasting operation, you can click the **Cancel** button where the BackgroundWorker.**CancelAsync** method is called.

 4\.
 When the long-running operation has completed, you should stop the __RadWaitingBar__ control waiting process through the __StopWaiting__ method.
 Additionally, you should display the result to the user.

 {{source=..\SamplesCS\TrackAndStatus\WaitingBar\BGWorkerForm.cs region=workCompleted}}